risha002/Perf1/let_const_var.md

 console.log(num)
 }
 ```
-- **Update but no re-declared:** a variable declared with let can be updated within its scope but cannot be re-declared.
+- **Update but no re-declared:** although it cannot be re-declared, a variable declared with let can be updated within its scope.
 ```ruby
 let name = "isha";
 name = "isha"; #updating a variable declared with let